-I research, write, and teach about population, environmental change, indigenous rights, and conservation issues in Latin American and Oceania.
-My recent research has involved the micro-ecology of coastal and marine resource use; the human dimensions of marine protected areas; participatory remote sensing, GIS, and mapping; resilience and vulnerability of coastal communities to climate change and natural disasters; and community-based resource management and development.
-In addition to my position in the Department of Anthropology, I am the co-director and undergraduate adviser of the Sustainability Program.
-I am also affiliated with the Center for Latin American Studies, and I run the Environmental Anthropology Lab (EAL) here at SDSU.
-More recently I have joined the Artisanal Fisheries Research Network based at Scripps Institution of Oceanography.
+I research, write, and teach about environmental change, Indigenous knowledge, and disasters in Oceania.
+My recent research has involved the micro-ecology of coastal and marine resource use; resilience and vulnerability of coastal communities to climate change and socio-ecological purtubations; and community-based resource management and development.
+In am currently chair of the Department of Anthropology.

 Wenceliús, J., M. Lauer, and T. Bambridge.
 2022 Crafting the Success and Failure of Decentralized Marine Management, Moorea, French Polynesia.
 Ambio 51(12):2342–2357

 Hunter, C., and M. Lauer.
 2021.
 Ecosystems services research in action: Reflexively valuing environments in the South Pacific.
 Ecology and Society 26 (2):24